Topological nonsymmorphic insulator versus Dirac semimetal in KZnBi: Introduction

 In this work, we provide a comprehensive investigation of the electronic structure and topological properties of KZnBi based on first-principles calculations.
-By carefully considering the different XC functionals including the strongly constrained and appropriately normed (SCAN) and hybrid (with 25\% Hartree-Fock (HF) exchange) functionals, we delineate the electronic and topological state of KZnBi.
-Our systematic analysis shows that SCAN density functional reproduces the structural parameters in agreement with the experimental results.
+By carefully considering the different XC functionals including the strongly constrained and appropriately normed (SCAN) and hybrid functional with Hartree-Fock (HF) exchange tuning, we delineate the electronic and topological state of KZnBi.
+Our analysis demonstrates that SCAN density functional generates the structural parameters in agreement with the experimental results.
 However, it produces a topological nonsymmorphic insulator state in disagreement with the experiments.
-By tuning the modified Becke-Jhonson (mBJ) potential parameters, we recover the correct orbital ordering and Dirac semimetal state of KZnBi.
-We further show that the Dirac semimetal state can also be captured using the hybrid functionals with 42\% Hartree-Fock (HF) exchange.
-Our results demonstrate the importance of XC functionals in the first-principles calculations to reproduce the topological Dirac semimetal state of KZnBi in agreement with the experiments.
+By tuning the XC strength in the modified Becke-Johnson (mBJ) potential, we recover the correct orbital ordering and Dirac semimetal state of KZnBi.
+We further show that the Dirac semimetal state can also be captured through an increased Hartree-Fock (HF) exchange in the HSE06 hybrid functional.
+Our results indicate that the strong exchange and correlation effects are key to realizing the topological Dirac semimetal state of KZnBi in agreement with the experiments.